Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/TROUBLESHOOTING.md

 * [Enable HTTP request/response logging](#enable-http-requestresponse-logging)

 ## Troubleshooting errors and exceptions

-### Handling RequestFailedException
-The client methods in this SDK raise a [RequestFailedException](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/src/RequestFailedException.cs) on request failure.
-The `RequestFailedException` raised by the Azure Form Recognizer client library includes detailed error response information that provides useful insights into what went wrong and includes corrective actions to fix common issues.
-This error information can be found inside the `Message` property of the `RequestFailedException` instance.
+The [RequestFailedException](https://learn.microsoft.com/dotnet/api/azure.requestfailedexception) class, defined in the Azure.Core library, is the `Exception` type thrown by the Azure.AI.FormRecognizer clients on a service request failure.
+Its `Message` property provides detailed information about what went wrong and includes corrective actions to fix common issues.

-Here is an example of how to catch it:
+For example, if you submit a receipt image with an invalid `Uri`, a 400 error is returned, indicating "Bad Request":
 ```C# Snippet:DocumentAnalysisBadRequest
 try
 {